Mitsubishi Pajero: First generation (L040, L140; 1982)

+In April 1985, the 4-speed automatic transmission was added.

-A flagship model was introduced in 1987 with the badge 'Exceed', with two-tone paint, 15-inch alloy wheels, light brown interior, two-stage front heated seats, adjustable suspension seats, rear-air conditioning, remote locking and unlocking tailgate, wool plaid seat and door trim, leather headrests, a three-spoke steering wheel and a sound system with radio/cassette.
+A flagship model was introduced in September 1987 with the badge 'Exceed', with two-tone paint, 15-inch alloy wheels, light brown interior, two-stage front heated seats, adjustable suspension seats, rear-air conditioning, remote locking and unlocking tailgate, wool plaid seat and door trim, leather headrests, a three-spoke steering wheel and a sound system with radio/cassette.
 JDM Super Exceed models featured additional amber spotlights, a steel bullbar, an enhanced audio system and other Japanese market-specific additions such as illuminated corner positioning poles.
 In 1987, a version of the Pajero/Montero was rebadged by Dodge as the Raider, which ran through 1989.

 In 1988, a 3.0-litre SOHC V6 engine was made available across the range, alongside a 2.5-litre turbo diesel engine, with the first intercooler fitted to a 4x4.
 The long-wheelbase models received a coil link suspension system for better ride comfort and off-road ability.

 The 1988 and onward model was available with a 3-door body for a short wheelbase (SWB) or a 5-door body for a long-wheelbase (LWB).
 Engines included a 2.6 L I4 with 82 kW, a 3.0 L V6 with EFI and 104 kW and a turbocharged 2.5 L OHC diesel I4 with 62 kW or an intercooled 70 kW.
 Part-time four-wheel drive was standard on all models.

 The first generation platform was later built under license by Hyundai Precision Products as the Hyundai Galloper from 1991 to 2003, and exported to Europe for a brief time starting in 1997.
 When it was first introduced, the appearance was nearly indistinguishable from the first-generation Pajero.
 For the revised Galloper introduced in 1997, the Galloper's body was restyled to appear similar to the second generation Pajeros, but the chassis was the same, using the first generation Pajero mechanicals.